 This range takes into account our age, types of food eaten, health, activity, and temperature.
 However, this is still only a guideline, so please listen to your body and drink when you require it.

 Studies have shown that optimal hydration can lower the chances of stroke and help manage diabetes.
-It can provide a stronger immune system and can even reduce the risk of certain types of cancer.
+In addition, it can provide a stronger immune system and can even reduce the risk of certain types of cancer.

 Drinking well will certainly make a big difference to how you will feel, think, treat others, and function each day.

-So listen to your body, drink well and be happier and healthier and do this by just being hydrated!
+So listen to your body, drink well, be happier and healthier, and do this by just being hydrated!

 Vitamins are organic compounds produced by bacteria, fungi, and plants that we need to ingest for the body to function properly.

-They are the bodies, builders, defenders, and general maintenance workers and are essential in our diet.
+They are the bodies, builders, defenders, and general maintenance workers essential to our diet.